nramenta/flow/README.md

 The `.` operator is more restrictive: only tokens of name type can be used as the attribute.
-Tokens of name type begins with an alphabet or an underscore and can only contain alphanumeric and underscore characters.
+Tokens of name type begins with an alphabet or an underscore and can only contain alphanumeric and underscore characters, just like PHP variables and function names.

-One special attribute access rules for arrays is the ability to invoke closure functions stored in arrays:
+One special attribute access rule for arrays is the ability to invoke closure functions stored in arrays:

 ```php